Home

 Our running total of deliberately killed hounds is now 2,755 + 495 = 3,250.

-BUT these figures are for foxhound packs only.
+BUT these figures are for registered foxhound packs only.

 Earl Ferrers told the Lords in 2003 that, besides 11,776 entered foxhounds in, it appears he meant, MFHA affiliated Hunts, there were 9,271 other hunting hounds with registered packs in the UK.
 Some of these are also foxhounds that have been included in the above calculations.
 610 are those from the Fell and Ulster Hunts, reducing the total for further calculation to 8,661.